auraphp/Aura.Di/docs/auto.md

 The _Container_ will now resolve all _FooInterface_ typehints to a lazy-new instance of _Foo_.

-> N.b.: You can use `$di->newInstance('Foo')` here if you like, but that will instantiate _Foo_ right then and there, and that same _Foo_ insteance will be used for every _FooInterface_ typehinted constructor param.
+> N.b.: You can use `$di->newInstance('Foo')` here if you like, but that will instantiate _Foo_ right then and there, and that same _Foo_ instance will be used for every _FooInterface_ typehinted constructor param.
 That may or may not be what you want.

 ## Auto-Resolving to Services